-This 'village' is home to 117 buildings from all over Spain, and all kinds of Spanish architecture.
+This 'village' is home to 117 buildings from all over the country - and all kinds of Spanish architecture.
 Impressive reproductions of typical streets, squares, and activities give you the full flavor of a country in one place.

-- Cancellations are not possible for this ticket.
+- Cancellations are not possible for this ticket